 Have you ever wondered… How do heel spurs develop?
 A heel spur is a regeneration of a bone that forms on the sole of the foot.
 Additionally, the development of this ailment can appear in the area where the Achilles tendon connects to the heel and may produce severe pain.
 In most cases, a strain experienced by the muscles of the leg can lead to the gradual development of a heel spur.
 Causes of this type of discomfort may originate from shoes that fit incorrectly, additional body weight the feet must endure, or an injury that caused the heel to bruise.
 This may include noticing any type of aches and pain that may appear, especially on the sole of the foot.

 Heel spurs can be incredibly painful and sometimes may make you unable to participate in physical activities.
 To get medical care for your heel spurs, contact one of our podiatrists from Foot, Ankle & Leg Vein Center.
 Our doctors will do everything possible to treat your condition and explain how heel spurs develop.

 The pain associated with spurs is often because of the weight placed on the feet.
 When someone is walking, their entire weight is concentrated on the feet.
 Bone spurs then have the tendency to affect other bones and tissues around the foot.
 As the pain continues, the feet will become tender and sensitive over time.

 There are many ways to treat heel spurs.
-If one is suffering from heel spurs in conjunction with pain, there are several methods for healing.
+If you’re suffering from heel spurs in conjunction with pain, there are several methods for healing.
 Medication, surgery, and herbal care are some options.
 Additionally, you may benefit from stretching, orthotics, and physical therapy.

-If you have any questions feel free to contact one of our offices located in Boca Raton, and Boynton Beach, FL.
-We offer the latest in diagnostic and treatment technology to meet your needs.
+If you have any questions feel free to contact one of our offices located in Boca Raton and Boynton Beach, FL.
+We offer the latest in diagnostic and treatment of heel spurs.